 - II.
 Specific Service Requirements

 - B. Community

 - 1.0 Adult Day Services

 - 2.0 Caregiver Education Support and Training

 - 3.0 Caregiver Focal Point (Caregiver Resource Network)

+- 4.0 Caregiver Supplemental Services

-- 4.0 Counseling
+- 5.0 Counseling Services

-- 5.0 Disease Prevention/ Health Promotion
+- 6.0 Disease Prevention/ Health Promotion

-- 6.0 Elder Abuse Prevention
+- 7.0 Elder Abuse Prevention

-- 7.0 Grandparent Education Support and Training
+- 8.0 Kinship Support Services

-- 8.0 Healthy IDEAS
+- 9.0 Healthy IDEAS

-- 9.0 Legal Assistance
+- 10.0 Legal Assistance

-- 10.0 Long Term Care Ombudsman/Advocacy
+- 11.0 Long Term Care Ombudsman/Advocacy

-- 11.0 Senior Center Staffing
+- 12.0 Senior Center Staffing

-SERVICE NAME Adult Day Services

-SERVICE NUMBER 1.0

-SERVICE CATEGORY Community

-SERVICE DEFINITION Daytime care of any part of a day but less than twenty- four (24) hour care for functionally and/or cognitively impaired elderly persons provided through a structured program of social and rehabilitative and/or maintenance services in a supportive group setting other than the client's home.

-UNIT OF SERVICE One hour of care provided per client.
+SERVICE NAME Adult Day Services SERVICE NUMBER 1.0 SERVICE CATEGORY Community SERVICE DEFINITION Daytime care of any part of a day but less than twenty- four (24) hour care for functionally and/or cognitively impaired elderly persons provided through a structured program of social and rehabilitative and/or maintenance services in a supportive group setting other than the client's home.
+Adult Day Services (ADS) provide meaningful activity, socialization, and enrichment opportunities for eligible participants to help maximize optimal functioning, promote community living for as long as possible, and delay placement into nursing home or other institutional settings.
+Adult Day Services provide respite to caregivers.
+UNIT OF SERVICE 15 minutes of care provided per participant.

 - 1.1 Each program shall establish written eligibility criteria, which will include at minimum, requirements: - a.
-That participants must require continual supervision in order to live in their own homes or the home of a primary caregiver. - b.
-That participants must require a substitute caregiver while their primary caregiver is in need of relief, or otherwise unavailable. - c.
-That participants may have difficulty or be unable to perform activities of daily living (ADLs) without assistance. - d.
-That participants must be capable of leaving their residence, with assistance, in order to receive service. - e.
-That participants would benefit from intervention in the form of enrichment and opportunities for social activities in order to prevent and/or postpone deterioration that would likely lead to institutionalization. - 1.2 Participants will be informed that service levels will be restricted to three days or 24 hours maximum per week.
+May require ongoing supervision in order to live in their own homes or the home of a primary caregiver - b.
+May require a substitute caregiver while their primary caregiver needs relief, or is otherwise unavailable - c.
+May have difficulty or be unable to perform activities of daily living (ADLs) without assistance - d.
+May be socially isolated, lonely and/or distressed as the result of declining social activity - e.
+May have frequent hospitalizations or emergency room visits - f.
+May be at risk of placement into an institutional setting due to functional level and/or caregiver stress/burnout - g.
+May have a dementia related diagnosis, display symptoms of a dementia, or are living with a chronic health condition.
+A physician's diagnosis is recommended. - h.
+Must be capable of leaving their residence, with assistance, in order to receive Adult Day Services

+- May benefit from intervention in the form of enrichment and opportunities for social activities in order to prevent and/or postpone deterioration that would likely lead to institutionalization - 1.2 Participants will be informed that service levels will be restricted to three days or 24 hours maximum per week.
 Exceptions can be made if no wait list for service exists, with AAAWM approval. - 1.3 Each program shall have uniform preliminary screening procedures and maintain consistent records.
-Such screening may be conducted over the telephone.
-Records for each potential client shall include at a minimum: - a.
-The individual's name, address and telephone number. - b.
-The individual's age or birth date. - c.
-Physician's name, address and telephone number. - d.
-The name, address and telephone number of the person to contact in case of emergency.

-- e.
-Disabilities, as defined by Section 504 of the Rehabilitation Act of 1973, or other diagnosed medical problems. - f.
-Perceived supportive service needs as expressed by the individual. - g.
-Race and gender identity (Optional) - h.
-An estimate of whether or not the individual has an income at or below the poverty level. - i.
-Activities of daily living (ADL) and instrumental activities of daily living (IADL) - j.
+Such screening may be conducted over the telephone or virtually.
+Records for each potential participant shall include at a minimum: - a.
+The individual's name, address, and telephone number - b.
+The individual's age or birth date - c.
+The name, address, and telephone number of the emergency contact - d.
+Disabilities, as defined by Section 504 of the Rehabilitation Act of 1973, or other diagnosed medical problems - e.
+Perceived supportive service needs as expressed by the participant and/or caregiver - f.
+Race and gender identity (Optional at preliminary screen - g.
+Activities of daily living (ADL) and instrumental activities of daily living (IADL) - h.
 Poverty income status